 Reiki complements other medical or therapeutic techniques to relieve side effects and promote recovery.
 Reiki practitioners work as part of a healing team in a hospital, clinic or privately for patients who are in care.
 Reiki practitioners work as part of stress management services within corporate and non profit organizations, social service and senior centers.
 Overall, Reiki is a practice designed to help people live their life (universal energy) to its fullest.

 Reiki services are available for:

-client relaxation packages
+client healing and relaxation packages

 stress management for staff development

 For a practitioner, Reiki honors five ethical principals on a day by day basis:

 Just for Today, I will be Honest

 The art of practicing Reiki is taught on three certification levels by a Reiki Master Teacher (RMT) through an attunement (initiation) process.
 The traditional approach to learning Reiki consist of three levels: practice on self, family and friends in Level 1; apprenticeship on Level 2 and community or social projects to help prepare for the Level 3 Mastership.